jfdm/notes/_sources/coding-break-two.md

 ## Common

-Our latest definition is a good one, but when you are not reading in source names or providing better error messages we can remove the names from the definition:
+Our latest definition is a good one, but when you do not need to provide better error messages we can remove the names from the definition:

 ```idris
 data Term : List Ty -> Ty -> Type where